National Black Catholic Clergy Caucus

-The National Black Catholic Clergy Caucus (NBCCC) is an organization of African-American clergy, religious, and seminarians within the Catholic Church.
+The National Black Catholic Clergy Caucus (NBCCC) is an organization of African-American clergy, religious, and seminarians within the Catholic Church in the United States of America.

 History

 The group was founded in April 1968, shortly after the assassination of Martin Luther King Jr. The murder of King sparked a radical activist notion among Black Catholic clergy, who had themselves been mistreated for some time within the Catholic Church—after being locked out from the priesthood altogether for much of US Church history.

 The new group was convened in Detroit by Fr Herman A. Porter, who sent out a call to Black Catholic clergy nationwide.
 A religious brother, a religious sister (Sr. Martin De Porres Grey, RSM), and a White clergyman also attempted to attend, but were eventually rebuffed.
 (Grey went on to found the National Black Sisters Conference shortly thereafter.)

 The group discussed the situation before them, and formulated a statement that, after being published, made waves within the Church, largely due to its opening line:The Catholic Church in the United States, primarily a white racist institution, has addressed itself primarily to white society and is definitely a part of that society.
 On the contrary, we feel that her primary, though not exclusive work, should be in the area of institutional, attitudinal and societal change.The statement also made a number of demands of the largely White hierarchy, most of which went unanswered.

 The group has continued to meet annually since, including in a joint conference with the NBSC and the National Black Seminarians' Association (NBCSA), a constituent organization of the NBCCC.

 In 2020, the NBCCC teamed with the NBSC, National Association of Black Catholic Administrators, and the Institute for Black Catholic Studies to make a statement in support of the Black Lives Matter movement.